Cucurbits

 • Cucumbers: Fruit feels firm and has a dark green color

-• Bottle gourd, Bitter gourd & Snake Gourd: Vine next to the gourd starts to dry and the gourd’s color starts to dull
+• Bottle Gourd, Bitter Gourd & Snake Gourd: Vine at the base of the gourd starts to dry up, and the gourd’s begins to dull